DevilishSpirits/arcollect/README.md

 * **[FurAffinity](https://www.furaffinity.net/)** - You have a `Save in Arcollect` button below the artwork.

 ## Contributing
-**This is a preview and I currently don't accept any contribution.** When I'll accept contribution, you might read something like this draft that imply that I made and published more work that I intend to do :
+**I am not in the mood of accepting contributions.** When I'll accept contribution, you might read something like this draft that imply that I made and published more work that I intend to do :

 *Currently Arcollect is limited to what I use and my abilities.
 But it is built with extensibility and platform agnostism in mind.*